List of Iron Maiden band members

 Iron Maiden are an English heavy metal band formed in 1975 by bassist Steve Harris.
-After several lineup changes prior to their recording career, they settled on Harris, vocalist Paul Di'Anno, guitarist Dave Murray and drummer Doug Sampson.
-The band currently consists of Harris and Murray with guitarist Adrian Smith (who first joined in 1980), vocalist Bruce Dickinson (who first joined in 1981), drummer Nicko McBrain (since 1982) studio only since 2024 and replaced live by Simon Dawson (British Lion) and guitarist Janick Gers (since 1990).
+After several lineup changes prior to their recording career, they settled on Harris, vocalist Paul Di'Anno, guitarists Dave Murray and Dennis Stratton and drummer Doug Sampson.
+The band currently consists of Harris and Murray with guitarist Adrian Smith (who first joined in 1980), vocalist Bruce Dickinson (who first joined in 1981), drummer Nicko McBrain (since 1982; not touring since 2024, replaced live by Simon Dawson from British Lion) and guitarist Janick Gers (since 1990).

 History

 The band's original line-up in December 1975, included Harris with singer Paul Mario Day, guitarists Terry Rance and Dave Sulivan and drummer Ron Matthews.
 Day left in October 1976 due to not having enough stage charisma, he was replaced by Dennis Wilcock.
 Harris temporarily disbanded Iron Maiden in December 1976 so he could replace Rance and Sulivan with guitarists Dave Murray and Bob Sawyer, while retaining Wilcock and Matthews.
 By mid-1977, Matthews, Murray and Sawyer were all fired after conflicts with either Wilcock or Harris, and replaced by guitarist Terry Wapram and keyboardist Tony Moore and drummer Thunderstick (real name Barry Purkis).
 This line-up only lasted one show before Moore was fired by Harris, as he felt that keyboards didn't fit in to Iron Maiden's music at the time.

 Murray was reinstated in March 1978, after which Wapram left.
 Wilcock and Thunderstick also left shortly afterwards.
 The band were quickly joined by Doug Sampson on drums, who Harris had played with before forming Iron Maiden, and began auditioned new singers, settling on Paul Di'Anno joined in November.
 The band were also joined by second guitarist Paul Cairns in Winter 1978, who played on their 1979 demo The Soundhouse Tapes.
 Cairns stayed for three months before being dismissed due to not fitting in.

 The band were joined by guitarist Paul Todd in June 1979, however he left after a week, not playing any shows due to his girlfriend not letting him.
 Todd would later join Paul Mario Day's post Iron Maiden band More.
 Tony Parsons was the bands next guitarist, joining in September 1979, before being dismissed in December due to having less technical ability than Murray, just before the band signed to EMI.
 He later joined Dennis Wilcock's band Gibraltar.

 The band hired Dennis Stratton (guitar, backing vocals).
 Doug Sampson amicably left the band as he was unable to cope with the touring schedule.
 At the suggestion of Stratton, Sampson was replaced by Clive Burr, with whom the band recorded their self-titled debut album in 1980.
 Later that year, Stratton was replaced by Adrian Smith (the band's original choice), due to musical and personal differences brought about by Stratton choosing to travel with the road crew instead of the band on tour.